m-lyon/academic-cv/content/authors/admin/_index.md

 I am currently a PhD student in the Machine Learning group at the University of Manchester.
 My research focuses on improving MRI data through deep learning, and incorporating geometric priors into deep learning models.

-Previously, I received my masters of Medical Physics from the University of Sydney, and a Bachelors of Science in Physics at the
+Previously, I received my masters of Medical Physics from the University of Sydney, and a Bachelors of Science (Honours) in Physics at the
 University of Warwick.
 I have experience working as a research software engineer at several research institutes.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.